-5.6 Digital Advertising
+5.7 Digital Advertising

 All digital campaigns (excluding tactic targeted blog posts and organic social media posts via Product Care Recycling Facebook, Instagram, and Twitter feeds) reached the entire province.
-While digital advertising continued throughout the year, between March and June messaging was tailored to reflect the current status of the COVID-19 in the province.

-- 1. Google Search Advertising Campaign: January to December 2020
+1. Google Search Advertising Campaign: January to December 2021

 A Google Search campaign served paint ads to Nova Scotia residents based on an extensive list of keyword searches relevant to the Program.
-Nova Scotia's ads collectively generated 1,718 impressions and 452 clicks. - 2.
-Google Display Advertising Campaign: January to December 2020 A Nova Scotia-specific display advertising campaign served paint-related ads to residents.
-The ads received 1,975,226 impressions and 4,608 click throughs to the website.
+Nova Scotia's ads collectively generated 2,725 impressions and 676 clicks.

+2. Google Display Advertising Campaign: January to November 2021

+A Nova Scotia-specific display advertising campaign served paint-related ads to residents.
+The ads were placed across the Google Display network including YouTube, Gmail and thousands of blog and news sites.
+It received 2,294,923 impressions and 7,527 click throughs to the website.
 Ads were specifically targeted to internet users who performed online searches related to purchasing paint, usage, and disposal.
-Secondary targeting focused on individuals searching for home improvement, moving, and DIY-related terms, to reach a wider, but still relevant, population. - 3.
-Gmail Advertising Campaign: August to December 2020 Ads targeted users of the Gmail platform who showed an interest in topics related to paint and recycling.
-Only Nova Scotia residents were targeted.
-These ads received a total of 114,047 impressions, 14,634 clicks to open, and 1,157 clicks to the website. - 4.
-YouTube Video Advertising Campaign: March, and July to December 2020
+Secondary targeting focused on individuals searching for home improvement, moving, and DIY-related terms, to reach a wider, but still relevant, population.

+3. Video Advertising Campaign: April to October 2021

 Paint explainer videos were run as pre-roll and skippable in-stream ads on YouTube.
-In Nova Scotia, these ads received a total of 427,540 impressions and 83,177 views. - 5.
-Facebook and Instagram Content Strategy: January to December 2020 Content on Facebook and Instagram focused on paint recycling, special waste and the recycling community in general.
-Content was shared specifically with Nova Scotia residents when appropriate. - 6.
-Targeted Blog Posts: January to December 2020
+In Nova Scotia, these ads received a total of 321,199 impressions and 70,913 views.

+4. Facebook and Instagram Content Strategy: January to December 2021

+Content on Facebook and Instagram focused on paint recycling, special waste and the recycling community in general.
+Content was shared specifically with Nova Scotia residents when appropriate.